fragnova/fragnova/docs/Fragments Storage.md

 #### Remarks
 * #immutable - once created there is no way to edit, intentionally.
 ### InstanceData
+#### Remarks
+* On purpose not storing owner because:
+  * Big, 32 bytes
+  * Most of use cases will definitely already have the owner available when using this structure, as likely going thru `Inventory` etc.
 ### PublishingData
 ### FragmentBuyOptions
 ## Storage Mapping